codr7/sharpl/README.md

 - Explicit tail calls using `return`.
 - There is no List, except for nested pairs, which is not as bad as it sounds thanks to the syntax.
 - Parens are used for calls only.
-- Most things are callable, much like Clojure.
+- Most things are callable, simlar to Clojure.
 - Errors include line numbers, even inside the REPL.

 ## bindings